raspberrypilearning/comic-character/en/step_6.md

 + Type values into some of the form fields, but leave some blank.
 + Click the Create button.
 An alert message will show for any field you have left blank.
 + Test this a few times with a different form fields.
 + Complete all form fields.
-Click 'Create' to see the summary.
+Click Create to see the summary.

 --- collapse ---